Tommy Romero: Tampa Bay Rays

 On May 25, 2018, the Mariners traded Romero and Andrew Moore to the Tampa Bay Rays in exchange for Denard Span and Álex Colomé.
-He was assigned to the Bowling Green Hot Rods of the Class A Midwest League, with whom he was named an All-Star.
+He was assigned to the Bowling Green Hot Rods of the Single-A Midwest League, with whom he was named an All-Star.
 In 25 total starts between Clinton and Bowling Green, he went 11-4 with a 2.95 ERA and a 1.27 WHIP.
-He spent a majority of the 2019 season with the Charlotte Stone Crabs of the Class A-Advanced Florida State League, pitching to a 12-4 record with a 1.89 ERA over 23 games (18 starts), striking out 103 over 119 1/3 innings.
-He made one spot start for the Montgomery Biscuits of the Class AA Southern League at the end of the season.
+He spent a majority of the 2019 season with the Charlotte Stone Crabs of the High-A Florida State League, pitching to a 12-4 record with a 1.89 ERA over 23 games (18 starts), striking out 103 over 119 1/3 innings.
+He made one spot start for the Montgomery Biscuits of the Double-A Southern League at the end of the season.
 He did not play a minor league game in 2020 since the season was cancelled due to the COVID-19 pandemic.
 That winter, he played for Criollos de Caguas of the Liga de Béisbol Profesional Roberto Clemente (LBPRC).
 He also played for Puerto Rico in the 2021 Caribbean Series.

 To begin the 2021 season, Romero was assigned back to Montgomery, now members of the Double-A South.
 After pitching to a 1-0 record with a 1.88 ERA and 75 strikeouts over 48 innings, he was promoted to the Durham Bulls of the Triple-A East in July.
 He earned Triple-A East Pitcher of the Month honors for September after going 5-0 with a 0.31 ERA over five starts.
 Over 12 total starts with Durham, Romero went 7-2 with a 3.18 ERA and seventy strikeouts over 62 1/3 innings.

 On November 19, 2021, the Rays selected Romero's contract and added him to the 40-man roster.
 He returned to Durham to begin the 2022 season.
 After his first start, the Rays promoted Romero to the major leagues on April 12 and he made his MLB debut that night as the starting pitcher versus the Oakland Athletics at Tropicana Field.
 Coincidentally, the starting pitcher for the Athletics was Adam Oller, who was also making his MLB debut in the game.
 He pitched 1 2/3 innings, giving up three earned runs on five walks, two hits, one home run, and one strikeout.
+On July 14, Romero recorded his first career win after pitching a scoreless sixth inning against the Boston Red Sox.
 He was designated for assignment on August 23, 2022.